isomerpages/moe-woodgrovepri/_instructional-programmes/Art/Overview of Core Programmes.md

 Strategies:

-*   Niche area for development (CERAMICS)
-*   Sustain talent development programme to develop an early interest in the Arts and talent development (P2-6 Art Club)
+*   Sustain talent development programme to develop an early interest in the Arts and talent development (P3-6 Art Club)
 *   Enhancement of co-curriculum programmes for participation based on interest
 *   4Cs (Competency-Connection-Choice-Care)